drinfernoo/repository.example/README.md

 While not required, it is also recommended to replace `icon.png` and `fanart.jpg` in the `/repository.example` folder with art relevant to your repository or the add-ons contained within. `icon.png` should be 512x512 px, and `fanart.jpg` should be 1920x1080 px, or a similar ratio.

 To build the repository, first rename the `/repository.example` folder to match whatever add-on ID you chose earlier.
 Place the add-on source folders for whichever add-ons you'd like to be contained in your Kodi repo in the main folder of this repository, and run `_repo_xml_generator.py`.

+YOU MUST USE PYTHON 2.7.x  for this repo_xml_generator.py to work !!! https://www.python.org/downloads/release/python-2715/

 This will create zips of all of the desired add-ons, and place them in the `zips` folder, along with a generated `addons.xml` and `addons.xml.md5`.
 Copy the zip file of your repository, located at `/zips/ADDON_ID_HERE/ADDON_ID_HERE-VERSION_NUMBER_HERE.zip`, and paste it into the `/repo` folder.